It finally came last Thursday,

 Their home became my refuge.

-*Also during this time my oldest sister had such patience with me.
+*Also during this time my oldest sister had such patience

 Danielle is so not perfect.
 But she's a saint in my eyes.

-She's everything I aspire to be and probably more than I'll ever be capable of.
+She's everything I aspire to be and probably more than I'll ever

 I can't even count how many times she's saved me.